neilb/Data-LinkedList/README.md

 A Perl implementation of GNU classpath LinkedList class (doubly linked list).

-This module provide an object orieted interface to a doubley linked list data structure.
+This module provide an object orieted interface to a doubly linked list data structure.

 Installation: